enRichMyData/crocodile/README.md

 ### 1. Onboarding Data

-Before running the entity linking process, you'll need to onboard your data into MongoDB.
+Before running the entity linking process, onboard your data into MongoDB:

 ```python
 import pandas as pd